aeon0/botty/README.md

 - Prebuff
 - Revive Merc if dead
 - Heal at Malah if needed
+- Shop for tps and repair at Lazurk
 - Take potions (health and mana) and chicken if in trouble during fights
 - Check for death.
 In this case start another game and pick up corpse.
 - Supported builds: Sorceress (Blizz, Light, Meteor), Hammerdin